BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 | SHA256SUMS                            wget-btc-output.txt  wget-btc-sha-output.txt
 ```

-These are the various files that were used to install Bitcoin on your VPS. _None_ of them are necessary.
-We've just left them in case you want to do any additional verification.
-Otherwise, you can delete them:
+These are the various files that were used to install Bitcoin on your
+VPS. _None_ of them are necessary.
+We've just left them in case you
+want to do any additional verification.
+Otherwise, you can delete
+them:

 ```sh
 rm *
 ```

+But you may want to verify first ...

 ### Verify the Bitcoin Setup

-In order to ensure that the downloaded Bitcoin release is valid, the StackScript checks both the signature and the SHA checksum.
-You should verify that both of those tests came back right:
+In order to ensure that the downloaded Bitcoin release is valid, the
+StackScript checks both the signature and the SHA checksum.
+You should
+verify that both of those tests came back right:

 ```sh
 sudo grep VERIFICATION /standup.log